SaiRakeshPeteru/airavata-quantization-fastapi/README.md

 The quantized model shows higher latency on Colab's T4 GPU, likely due to lack of INT4 kernel optimization.
 Performance is expected to improve on newer GPUs like A100/H100.
 The quantized model shows a **significant reduction in memory usage** while maintaining acceptable response quality and throughput.

+INT8 quantization was also tested for reference, but the 4-bit version performed better overall.

 ---